GhanaSyamSaiVarma/Content-Retrieval-RAG-AI-System/readme.md

 ## Overview

 This project is designed to create a Retrieval-Augmented Generation (RAG) system using a Large Language Model (LLM).
 The system integrates with an API to scrape content from the internet and uses an API to serve the LLM-generated answers.
 A simple front-end interface is provided to interact with the system.
-Note: ONLY use the packages provided in the requirements.txt file (similar/alternative packages are ok only if they perform similar task/function).

 ## Process Overview